cat /sys/block/sda/queue/scheduler noop deadline [cfq]

-By default, the I/O bandwidth limit for all newly created virtual machines and containers is set to 0, which means that no limits are applied to any virtual machines and containers.
-To limit the disk I/O bandwidth for a virtual machine or container, you can use the
+By default, the I/O bandwidth limit for all newly created virtual machines and containers is set to 0, which means that no limits are applied.
+To limit the disk I/O bandwidth for a virtual machine or container, use the

 --iolimit option of the

 prlctl set command.
-For example, the following command sets the I/O bandwidth limit for the container
+For example, to set the I/O bandwidth limit for the container

 # prlctl set MyCT --iolimit 10

 By default, the limit is set in megabytes per second.
-However, you can use the following suffixes to use other measurement units:
+In addition, you can use the following suffixes to indicate other measurement units:

 Gsets the limit in gigabytes per second (1G).